Construction of perfect tensors using biunimodular vectors: Biunimodular vectors that lead to perfect tensors

 \section{Biunimodular vectors that lead to perfect tensors}

-We recall that the set of 2-unitaries is a subset of dual unitaries that satisfy additional constraint of T-duality (i.e., unitarity with respect to partial transpose).
-For smaller dimensions $d=3,4$ and $5$, the iterative procedure initiated with random phase-valued vectors described in the previous section results in biunimodular vectors that correspond to 2-unitaries.
-However, for larger dimensions, particularly in $d=6$, the probability of converging to such special biunimodular vectors is almost almost zero as illustrated in Fig.~(\ref{fig:biuni_conv}).
+We recall that the set of 2-unitaries is a subset of dual unitaries that satisfy additional constraint of $\Gamma$-duality (i.e., unitarity with respect to partial transpose).
+For smaller dimensions $d=3,4$ and $5$, the iterative procedure initiated with random phase-valued vectors described in the previous section results in biunimodular vectors that lead to 2-unitaries.
+However, for larger dimensions, particularly in $d=6$, numerical results discussed in Appendix \ref{app:numerics} indicate that the probability of converging to such special biunimodular vectors is almost zero.
 Therefore, we slightly modify the above procedure to obtain biunimodular vectors that correspond to 2-unitaries.
 This is done by taking into account a simple known fact that a dual unitary $U$ is 2-unitary iff $SU$ and $US$ are also dual-unitary \cite{Zanardi2001,SAA2020}, where $S$ is the {\sc swap} gate.
 For general $d$, the {\sc swap} operator is not diagonal in the maximally entangled basis, $S\ket{Z^a X^{-b}}=\ket{(Z^a X^{-b})^T}$.
-As $\left\lbrace{\ket{Z^a X^{-b}}:a,b=0,1,\cdots,d-1}\right\rbrace$ form an orthonormal basis for operators acting on $\mathbb{C}^{d}\otimes \mathbb{C}^d$,
+As $\left\lbrace{Z^a X^{-b}:a,b=0,1,\cdots,d-1}\right\rbrace$ form an orthonormal basis for operators acting on $\mathbb{C}^{d}\otimes \mathbb{C}^d$,

-and the expansion contains $d^2$ coefficients, which must be phases as $S$ is unitary.
-Let $\mu_S$ denotes the unimodular vector whose entries are the coefficients of the {\sc swap} gate in the maximally entangled basis.